-Simply come to one of our Thursday evening rehearsals, or speak first to one of our cantors, Robert Farlee or Martin Seltz, if you prefer.
+Simply contact one of our cantors, Robert Farlee or Martin Seltz.

 As does the choir, solo and ensemble vocalists and instrumentalists support the assembly in worship.
 Even something as simple as the reverberating tones of our Tibetan singing bowls invite us to calm reflection.
 Strings, woodwinds, brass, handbells, Cantor Farlee and his African drums — there is a place for you.